-If the receiver implements the Common Interface Version 1 (Clv1) then it shall respect in full EN 50221, the extensions defined in TS 101 699 and the implementation guidelines.
+If the receiver implements the Common Interface Version 1 (CIv1) then it shall respect in full EN 50221, the extensions defined in TS 101 699 and the implementation guidelines.

-For HD Pay TV services support of the CIv1 extensions [37] specified by the CI Plus Forum is mandatory.
+For HD Pay TV services support of the Clv1 extensions [37] specified by the Cl+ Forum is mandatory except for the Cl+ Browser which is not required.